sireum/v3/readme.md

 To fix it, you need to delete your Ivy2 cache in, for example, `~/.ivy2/cache` (you can delete only the specific corrupted library cache such as junit for the example above; in the worst case, delete all cache).

-Once you delete the corrupted cache, run Sbt again and it should work.
+Once you deleted the corrupted cache, run Sbt again and it should work.
 You can then check that your Gradle builds still work once Sbt fixed/recreated your Ivy2 cache.